-From the fourth enrollment period forward, the same yearly process can then be followed: (1) A redeferral decision is made with respect to the upcoming distribution 13 months away; (2) A deferral election is made for next year's grant.
-Five annual buckets of RSUs will continue to fill, with access to the RSUs in the first bucket just about a year away if needed.
-This structure provides much better access to wealth than a simple defer to retirement strategy.
+From the fourth enrollment period forward, the same process can then be followed each year:

+- 1. A redeferral decision is made with respect to the upcoming distribution thirteen months away. - 2.
+A deferral election is made for next year's RSU grant.

+Five annual buckets of RSUs will continue to fill as time goes on, with access to the RSUs in the first bucket just about a year away if needed.
+This structure provides much better access to wealth than a simple defer-to-retirement strategy.